simonesquad/simonesquad/README.md

 + Web3 curiosities 😇
 + bloggers/dev community 🥸

-In 2022 I hope to bite off a bit more than I can chew.

 Keep getting lost: www.simoneballard.com
 If you're feeling generous... check out some signature causes I'm curating over the next 12 months: www.projects29.xyz